Below is a list of some policies that are strictly enforced by the Department of Economics:

 f.
 Academic Integrity and the Honor Code

 - All first semester students are required to submit a Graduation Plan to BSOS Advising (2148 Tydings Hall) by the deadline stated during their Orientation.
 Registration for the upcoming semester will blocked if an approved graduation plan is not on file.
 Blocks cannot be lifted by an Economics advisor regardless of the situation.

 - All Economics students who have 75-89 cumulative credits will be blocked from registration for the following semester until they complete an Official Academic Audit.
 For more information about Academic Audits please visit the College's website at http://bsosundergrad.umd.edu/advising/official-academic-audits.

 Prerequisites & Other Course Restrictions:

-- The Department strictly enforces the prerequisites for ECON300, ECON321, ECON325, & ECON326.
-Students who register for these courses without the required prerequisites completed will be administratively dropped by the Registrar's office.
+- The Department strictly enforces the prerequisites for all upper level ECON courses.
+Students who register for ECON courses without the required prerequisites completed will be administratively dropped by the Registrar's office.

 Course Restrictions for Non-Majors

 ECON300, 311, 317, 321, 325, 326, 386, 399, and ALL 400-level ECON courses are restricted for ECON majors only.
 Non-majors who wish to register for a restricted ECON course may request permission on the first day of classes, if and only if, prerequisites for the course are completed.
 Non-majors may not request to be put on the waitlist for a course before the first day of classes.
 Students in the process of declaring Economics as their major must officially be a major before they may register for any restricted course.
 No exceptions to this policy will be granted.